 The estate owns three historic sites in the Saint Emilion village.
 The Trinity Church, created in the 13th century, which is featured on their label, caves are said to have been dug by the Monk Emilion, (whot the village and appellation is named for) and several Catacombs, which are located directly beneath the Church.

 Like many Bordeaux chateaux, Chateau Laniote has been handed down through multiple generations.
 Similar to what takes place at Chateau Corbin, Chateau Laniote continues to be passed down from mother to daughter.
-The names of the registered owners has shifted from Lacoste, Rouja, Freymond, Schneider and now, La Filolie.
+The names of the registered owners have shifted from Lacoste, Rouja, Freymond, Schneider, and now, La Filolie.

 Chateau Laniote Vineyards, Terroir, Grapes, Winemaking